Best High Schools for Sports in Every State

 Bottom Line: Washington High School

 It’s not like it’s been all or nothing when it comes to the swimming and diving teams, either.
-They’ve finished runner-up another 10 times in program history.
+They’ve finished runner-up at least 10 times in program history.

 Kansas: Lawrence High School